Celebrate 2019 and Look Forward to 2020

 Did my families pay on time?

-Was I able to find the students that are a good fit for my teaching style and personality?
+Was I able to find the students who are a good fit for my teaching style and personality?

 Yes, most of the time.